deftybwg/capstone_pop/README.md

 **4. Install Django: `pip install Django` and `pip install python-dotenv`**<br>

-**5. You'll need to make a file called .env in the myfitness app folder and generate your private SECRET_KEY with Django, google or ask ChatGPT how to do this it's simple.
+**5. You may need to make a file called .env in the myfitness app folder and generate your private SECRET_KEY with Django, or you can try skipping this step.
+So may need to query Google or ask ChatGPT about how to add a .env file with a DB username:password.
 Once you've added your secret key, you should be able to move to step 6, but it may throw and error about migrations.
 If so, run `python3 manage.py makemigrations` then `python3 manage.py migrate`, and you should be good to go**<br>

 **6. Now run the Web App: `python3 manage.py runserver`**<br>